 As public awareness and diagnostic tools improve, more people are diagnosed with an FTD disorder in the early stage when symptoms are mild.
 It is important to stay healthy and active to reduce the impact of symptoms as long as possible.
-No lifestyle change will stop overall physical health, and mental and emotional well-being are positive practices for all, including those with FTD.
+No lifestyle change will stop The Doctor Thinks It's FTD.
+Now What?

+the progression or reverse the disease.
+However, items that promote overall physical health, and mental and emotional well-being are positive practices for all, including those with FTD.